-I’m going to be digging into a number of patents recently granted to Google that describe how they may be building a concept-based knowledge base that can be used to better understand short text messages, and to understand the topics that authors write about, and the topics and concepts discussed on pages on the Web.
+I’m going to be digging into several patents recently granted to Google that describe how they may be building a concept-based knowledge base that can be used to better understand short text messages and to understand the topics that authors write about, and the topics and concepts discussed on pages on the Web.

 Authorship and Determining Expertise in Topics